More In This Category

 Visit Lawyer's Website

 Roseville, CA estate planning & probate attorney Kristin M. Kaminski explains how a living trust works.
-A living trust, known by various terms such as a revocable living trust, serves as a container for holding a significant portion of one’s assets.
-The assets are titled in the name of the trust, and it functions as a living instrument, remaining effective during the individual’s lifetime.
-In contrast to a will, which takes effect only after the person’s passing, a living trust actively manages assets while the individual is alive.
-In the event of incapacitation, the assets in the trust are overseen by the chosen successor trustee, a person trusted to handle financial affairs.
-Following the individual’s passing, the successor trustee retrieves the assets from the trust and distributes them to the designated beneficiaries.
+She points out that a living trust, also referred to as a revocable living trust, serves as a container for holding a significant portion of an individual’s assets.
+Assets are titled in the name of the trust, which functions as a living instrument and remains effective throughout the individual’s lifetime.
+Unlike a will, which becomes operative only after death, a living trust actively manages assets while the individual is alive.
+In the event of incapacity, a chosen successor trustee—someone trusted to handle financial matters—oversees the assets.
+After the individual’s passing, the successor trustee administers the trust by distributing the assets to the designated beneficiaries according to the terms of the trust.